25 Oct Cataracts FAQ

 Globally, approximately 20 million people have gone blind as direct a result of cataracts.
-Below are answers to some of our most frequently asked questions Unionville Optometry gets asked about cataracts.
+Below are answers to some of our most frequently asked questions Unionville Optometry gets asked about this disease.

 What Are Cataracts?